Laura blogs about the ups and downs of running with bipolar disorder, and how she manages the guilt and self-criticism.

 A month ago, my mood started rapid cycling – changing from depression to hypomania about every week.
 I’m really missing not being able to run at the moment – I think it would clear my head a lot during the depressed weeks and provide an outlet for the hypomania.
 During one of the low weeks, I ended up crying to my doctor about not being able to run – looking at this positively, I never thought I’d be the sort of person to cry about not being able to run!

 I’ve set my sights on more running.
-I have a place in the Great North Run in September and I’m hoping I might be ready to do the London Marathon for Mind in 2016.
+I have a place in the Great North Run in September and I’m hoping I might be ready to do the London Marathon for Mind next year.
 I have lots of work to do physically for these, but just as much mentally.

 In my job at Mind, I find myself telling people quite a lot to ‘be kind to yourself’.
 In my running, I really need to work out how to do this alongside having “no excuses”.
 I think both these messages have their place – I understand the “no excuses” thing and I really want to push myself but I need to learn to keep this in perspective and to make it work for me, to manage the guilt and self-criticism and to know when to give myself a break.